ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-3-comments-conditions.rst

 Good software testers actually try to break the code!
 They try all kinds of input to see what the software will do because you never know what users will try or what conditions there will be.
 So, always think what the preconditions of your code are and see what happens when you break them, and then see if you can protect or warn against that.

 Preconditions and postconditions can also help us to design better software systems.
 Software designers often first draw a high-level **Use-Case Diagram** of a system that shows the different ways that a user might interact with a system before they build it.
 Here is a simple Use-Case Diagram of a restaurant system.
 It shows 2 actors in the system: the customer and the staff at the restaurant, and 3 use-cases in circles.
-A **Use-case** is a particular user interaction or situation in the system or software, and they often become methods in the program..
+A **Use-case** is a particular user interaction or situation in the system or software, and they often become methods in the program.

 .. figure:: Figures/use-case-restaurant.png
     :width: 500px